Compare the best rates from 9 car insurance companies in New York.

 Across the Empire State, there are 242,769 miles of road just waiting to be driven.
-We’ll get you prepped, then you take the wheel.
+We’ll get you prepped with the best and cheapest insurance, then you take the wheel.

 $25,000 bodily injury coverage per person.
 This is the maximum dollar amount that pays for a single person that you injure in an auto accident.